hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `enable_password_policy` - Enables or disable the password validation policy.

-The optional `replica_configuration` block must have `master_instance_name` set to work, cannot be updated, and supports:
+The optional `replica_configuration` block must have `master_instance_name` set to work, cannot be updated and supports:

+-> **Note:** `replica_configuration` field is not meant to be used if the master instance is a source representation instance.
+The configuration provided by this field can be set on the source representation instance directly.
+If this field is present when the master instance is a source representation instance, `dump_file_path` must be provided.

 * `ca_certificate` - (Optional) PEM representation of the trusted CA's x509
     certificate.